juanifioren/django-oidc-provider/README.rst

 Contributing
 ************

 We love contributions, so please feel free to fix bugs, improve things, provide documentation.
-Just submit a Pull Request.
+You SHOULD follow this steps:

+* Fork the project.
+* Make your feature addition or bug fix.
+* Add tests for it inside :code:`oidc_provider/tests`.
+Then run all (read docs for how to test in all envs) and ensure everything is OK.
+* Send pull request to the specific version branch, for example :code:`v0.1.x`.